Bruce Howard, Network Co-ordinator

-Claire Forrest, Administrator and Support Officer
+Claire Forrest, Communications and Project Manager

 Claire has worked in research, fundraising and communications for charities and the public sector for over 20 years.
 She has a lifelong interest in how the natural environment benefits people.
 She studied biology at university, followed by a Master’s degree in Environmental Management.
 After several years of research and administration at the British Trust for Ornithology she followed an interest in overseas development as a fundraiser for Save the Children.
 She then returned to work on UK environmental affairs and was responsible for many years for a wide range of communications for a small public body which conserves and promotes the protected landscapes of the Chilterns Area of Outstanding Natural Beauty.